 - Annual fee: $695

 The American Express Platinum Card has a hefty annual fee, but it comes with premium perks that stand out even among the dozen-plus AMEX cards that offer PreCheck reimbursement.
-Benefits include monthly Uber credits, a $200 airline fee credit, a $240 digital entertainment credit, a $155 Walmart+ credit and access to over 1,400 airport lounges in 650 cities across 140 countries.
+Benefits include monthly Uber credits, up to $200 airline fee credit, up to $240 in digital entertainment credit, a $155 Walmart+ credit and access to over 1,400 airport lounges in 650 cities across 140 countries.
 With this Global Entry credit card, you’ll also earn rewards points with purchases, including five times the points for flights and hotels booked through American Express Travel.

 Bank of America Premium Rewards Credit Card